 The institute receives no subsidy from the UK government or any other source.

-Research funding accounted for 59% (£8.5m) of Chatham House’s income in 2014-15.
-Currently over 138 different organizations, including government departments, private foundations and companies from around the world support the institute’s research activity through sponsorship of specific projects and events, or via core support of a department, programme or centre.
-For more information on funders of individual areas of research, please visit the following webpages:
+- Research activities were supported by contributions from over 158 different organisations including government departments and agencies, private foundations and companies from around the world through sponsorship of specific projects and events, or via core support of a department, programme or centre.

 - Africa Programme